extra-jalapenos/extra-jalapenos/README.md

 - 🔭 I’m currently working on [apprendio.online](https://www.apprendio.online)

-- 🌱 I’m currently learning **python 🐍 / data analytic deep-dives 📊📈 / and a bit of AI basics**
+- 🌱 I’m currently learning **data analytic deep-dives 📊📈 / and a bit of AI basics**

-- 💬 Ask me about **react, express and anything that remotely requires creative thinking!**
+- 💬 Ask me about **anything that remotely requires creative thinking!**

 - ⚡ Fun fact **If I'm not code-wrangling, I write novels (for fun.
 Or therapy?)**